When you use Traffic Director to handle your application networking, consider the following two primary components:

 - The network name that you specified when you configured Traffic Director.
 This is the network name from the forwarding rule of the routing rule map.

-To determine which clients are connected to Traffic Director, follow these instructions:
+To determine which clients are connected to Traffic Director, follow these steps:

 From an account that has the correct permissions, run this command:

-Create a new file in the YAML format with the following content, replacing
+Create a new file in the YAML format with the following content.
+Replace

 NETWORK_NAMEwith the correct values for your deployment: